Kaialogen/Movie-Pad/README.md

 ## Backend design

-The backend is design using microservices architecture, with a separate service for the movies and another for the users.
-The movies service is designed using FastAPI, which allows for quick and efficient development of RESTful APIs.
-The users service is designed using Node.js and Express, which provides a simple and flexible way to handle user authentication and management.
-The backend uses MongoDB as the database for movie data.
+The backend is design using a monolithic express application.
 The database of choice for user data is PostgreSQL, which provides a robust and reliable way to store user information.

 ## Tech Stack

 - frontend: HTML, React, TailwindCSS, react-router, redux, Shadcn UI, Sonner
-- backend: Node.js, Express, FastAPI
+- backend: Node.js, Express
 - user database: PostgreSQL
-- movie database: MongoDB
 - authentication: JWT
 - deployment: Docker, Docker Compose